santiment/academy/src/docs/labels/centralized-exchange/index.md

 ## Limitations

-Please note that there's no way to know whether you collected ALL addresses of the particular exchange.
-Although we constantly working on adding new labels it's safe to assume there are still exchange addresses we did not label yet.
+Please note that there is no way to know whether you have collected ALL addresses of a particular exchange.
+Although we are constantly working on adding new labels, it is safe to assume there are still exchange addresses we have not labeled yet.

 ## Label Examples